netcosports/bo-technical-test/instructions/README.md

 * the login button must be disabled if an error is raised
 * 'Forgot password' sentence must redirect to "/forgotPassword"

-5. Add a page to display user's video
+5. Add a page to display a list of users videos
+6. Add a page to display a single video from the list, using forms to edit the video's title and description - The submit button must not POST on the api, but display the payload in a modal

 ### BONUS